todogroup/awesome-ospo/README.md

 - [Tekton](https://tekton.dev/) - set of shared, open source components for building CI/CD systems
 - [Travis CI](https://travis-ci.org/) - A hosted continuous integration service used to build and test software projects hosted at GitHub and Bitbucket

-## Contributor License Agreements / Developer Certificate of Originis
+## Contributor License Agreements / Developer Certificate of Origins

 - [CLA Assistant](https://github.com/cla-assistant/cla-assistant) - Streamline your workflow and let CLA assistant handle the legal side of contributions to a repository for you.
 CLA assistant enables contributors to sign CLAs from within a pull request.
 - [DCOB](https://github.com/chef/dcob) - A bot for enforcing developer certificate of origin sign-offs for each commit in a PR
 - [CLA Portal](https://github.com/vmware/claportal) - Enables a workflow for contributors to sign a CLA for pull requests to your GitHub repositories.
 Also supports DCO sign-offs in the commits.
 - [OSS Contribution Tracker](https://github.com/amzn/oss-contribution-tracker) - Track contributions made to external projects and manage CLAs
 - [Dr CLA](https://github.com/salesforce/dr-cla) - GitHub bot for dealing with Contributor License Agreements
+- [DCO Bot](https://github.com/probot/dco) - GitHub App that enforces the Developer Certificate of Origin (DCO) on Pull Requests

 ## GitHub Metrics and Dashboards